Xpl0itU/VLCPlayShuffle/README.md

 by Samuel Carballo García, 1ºDAM

-Takes an XSPF file in the current directory, shuffles all the items in it and plays it in VLC.
+Takes an XSPF file, shuffles all the items in it and plays it in VLC.

 ## Table of Contents